 - Is occupying premises, or land with intent to control the property;

-(a)Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.
-The design, distribution, or marketing of firearms and ammunition is not exempt from the duty to use ordinary care and skill that is required by this section.
-The extent of liability in these cases is defined by the Title on Compensatory Relief.
+(a)Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, wilfully or by want of ordinary care, brought the injury upon himself or herself.
+The design, distribution or marketing of firearms and ammunition is not exempt from the duty to use ordinary care and skill that is required by this section.
+The extent of liability in these cases gets defined by the Title on Compensatory Relief.
 (Source Ca Civil Code Sec.
 1714.)

 Under the California rule, a possessor of property is liable for all physical damages.
 Also, liability attaches if the condition or defect caused an injury.
 So if it’s on the premises and plaintiff establishes the owner failed to maintain, or inspect, liability is present.
 Owners must manage their premises in a reasonable way.
 So liability exists unless the person injured wilfully caused the harm to themselves.
 And this was despite the harm presented.
 (See eg., Buehler v.
 Alpha Beta Co.
 (1990) 224 Cal.
 App.
 3d 729.)

 So what this means to you as an injury victim, is that if a garage owner knows about the defect.
 Did he know that one of the parking spaces got splashed with leaked oil? (but would not appear to be oily or slippery due to poor lighting, trash on the floor, etc., to a reasonable visitor, with no prior knowledge).
 In that case, the premises owner or controller may be liable to a guest.
 But the guest must be without notice of the danger.
 Then he or she had to suffer an injury from the danger.